Lightning-Universe/lightning-transformers/docs/source/tasks/nlp.rst

     python train.py +task=nlp/huggingface/language_modeling +dataset=language_modeling/wikitext backbone.pretrained_model_name_or_path=gpt2

+We report the Cross Entropy Loss for validation.
 To see all options available for the task, see ``conf/task/nlp/huggingface/language_modeling.yaml``.

 Using Custom Files
 ^^^^^^^^^^^^^^^^^^

-Custom text files need to just contain the text you'd like to train and validate on.
-Internally the text is flattened, and the model is trained on context windows (block size).
+To use custom text files, the files should contain the raw data you want to train and validate on.
+During data pre-processing the text is flattened, and the model is trained/validated on context windows (block size) made from the files.

 .. code-block:: bash